aishxfriied/covid-data-analysis/README.md

 ## Key Features

-- Global cumulative case trends analysis.
+- Analysis of global cumulative COVID-19 case trends.
-- Top 10 countries by total confirmed COVID-19 cases.
+- Visualization of the top 10 countries by total confirmed COVID-19 cases.

 ## Requirements